Sub-subject: Introduction to China. Economic Profile of Chinese provinces. Syllabus:

 - Major religions in China: Confucianism, Taoism, Buddhism, and Christianity

-- China is the Central state of the Sinic Civilization but may also belongs to the Buddhist Civilization The People's Republic of China is a nation with a very early Civilization and a long history.
-The ancient Chinese has invented: the compass, gunpowder, the art of paper-making achievement of all the times.
+- China is the Central State of the Sinic Civilization but may also belong to the The People's Republic of China is a nation with a very early Civilization and a long history.
+The ancient Chinese has invented: the compass, the gunpowder, the art of paper-making achievement of all the times.